-&lt;sup>1The student can do this in another college or university as well.
+1The student can do this in another college or university as well.

-- In order to be counted towards graduation, the credits must be evaluated and approved by a Computer Science faculty member.
+- Only credits for bona fide graduate courses can be transferred.
+Graduate courses co-scheduled with undergraduate courses are not accepted. - No more than 9 credits of graduate courses can be transferred.
+Students who took approved courses at Stony Brook can transfer up to 12 credits. - In order to be counted towards graduation, the credits must be evaluated and approved by a Computer Science faculty member.
 The evaluation must establish an equivalence between a course being transferred from another institution to a regular Computer Science course in Stony Brook that is accepted as part of the graduation requirements.
 The faculty member must be one of those who is teaching the corresponding graduate course on a regular basis.
 Students wishing to transfer courses must note that such approval is not automatic or guaranteed. - Graduate courses that do not meet the previous requirement can be transferred without being counted towards graduation.
 This can sometimes be useful because students who have earned 24 graduate credits of any kind need to be registered for only 9 credits (instead of 12) in order to have full status.
 Therefore, gaining this status early might reduce tuition liability.